 Every year they change up Boo at the Zoo a little bit.
 It doesn’t look like the train will be running, but you can hop on the “Scare-ou-sel” for $3.
 The 4D motion simulartor ride will be open for $4–it’s running Ice Age: Dawn of the Dinosaurs

 There will be a free craft at the Lakeside Cafe, fireside story tellers around the zoo, and kid friendly mazes.
 You’ll also be able to enjoy the light up displays of ghosts and other spooky creatures scattered around the park.
 Kids will get a treat bag on their way out.

 Please note that parts of the zoo will be off limits during Boo at the Zoo.
 You won’t be able to get into River’s Edge, Big Cat Country or the Red Rocks area.
 The penguins are closed for construction, and it’s hard to tell from the Zoo’s website if Sea Lion Sound is open or not.

 Daytime Spooky Saturday

-The St. Louis Zoo also does a daytime Boo at the Zoo Spooky Saturday on October 26 from 9am to 4pm.
+The St. Louis Zoo also does a daytime Boo at the Zoo Spooky Saturday. on October 25 from 9am to 4pm.
 This event is FREE.
 There will be trick-or-treating and games along the “Pumpkin Trail” at the zoo.
 (The Zoo hasn’t posted details on Spooky Saturday for 2014, so I’m just going by what they normally do.
 We’ll update this page in October!)